 In writing this, I hope to explore our understanding of where some of these ideas come from and how, in fact, they might not be as synonymous as people think they are to practising folk magic in Scotland or for that matter witchcraft.

 Another caveat if you will.
 The witch trials don’t speak of religion, except the devil and Christianity.
 There is only a vague mention of a Christsonday and the queen of Elphame.
 There are, however, many mentions of the sidhe/sith and fairy folk or ancestor that allowed the healers to practice.
+You can read about why these often overlook representations are important here and here.
+We also have a project bringing back some of the historic charms for use in the modern day that you can read about here.

 Why were they so important?